Sheep and shearing can create many hazards for farm workers as sheep can be unpredictable and result in physical injury.

 - Consider using lift or slide swing gates.

-- Minimise the amount of lifting needed, but if you have to lift a sheep, use your legs, not your back.
+- Minimise the amount of lifting needed, but if you must lift a sheep, use your legs, not your back.

-- Ensure correct PPE is used and worn including appropriate footwear
+- Ensure correct personal protective equipment (PPE) is used and worn including appropriate footwear.

 - If electricity is available, have electric motors fitted to the wool press to reduce air and noise pollution.